tzeikob/javascript-patterns/control-flow/sequential-execution/readme.md

 ## Explanation ##

+According to the sequential execution pattern each completed task should invoke the next in order task passing its result as input to the latter.
+The execution should continue as long as the last in order task completes and when this happens the execution is considered completed.
+In case any task in the sequence throws an error the execution should be rejected along with the given error.
 The sequential execution pattern can be implemented using either old school **callbacks** or the more development friendly **promises**, where either implementation should give us the same execution.

 ### Sequential execution with callbacks ###

-Let's start by making the assumption that a sequential execution of tasks should be started given two arguments, an **input** of any type and the **completion callback**.
+Let's start by making the assumption that a sequential execution of tasks should be started given two arguments, an `input` of any type and the completion `callback`.
 Each task in execution is responsible to invoke the next in order task passing both the completion callback along with any result computed so far.
-In the case of an error is thrown at any given time, the execution should be canceled immediately by invoking the completion callback with the error.
-One critical rule is that the completion callback should be called only once and either with an error only or the result.
+In case an error is thrown at any given time, the execution should be rejected immediately by invoking the completion callback with the error.
+One critical rule is that the completion callback should be called only **once** in either rejection or completion.

 In order to keep our code as clean as possible we can split the execution of each task in a separate function instead of hard coding invocations within the lexical scope of a single function.
 Now assume we have a generic asynchronous function called `operation` which just expects two arguments, an `input` and a `callback`, the following code is an implementation of a sequential execution of three tasks using this asynchronous operation.